 (£) Apprenticeship incentives

-Until the end of January 2021 your business will receive £2,000 for each new 16-24 year old apprentice you recruit, or £1,500 for apprentices aged 25 and over.
-This is in addition to payments of £1,000 that already available to help cover the costs of training a 16-18 year old apprentice (or 19-24 year old who has previously been in care or has a Local Authority Education, Health and Care Plan).
+Until the end of January 2022 your business will receive £3,000 for each new apprentice you recruit, regardless of age.
+This is in addition to payments of £1,000 that are already available to help cover the costs of training a 16-18 year old apprentice (or 19-24 year old who has previously been in care or has a Local Authority Education, Health and Care Plan).

 More information about the apprenticeship incentives can be found here.